As humans, we are always visualizing something.

 Shops also use manikins for clothing, foam heads for wigs, hats, head accessories.
 Shoe shops provide seating so you can try on the shoes.
 Catalogues use models to show off their clothes etc..

 It can be difficult online when presenting your products in its natural setting.
 As you may not always have models, manikins, ideal staging props available.
-However, if going that little bit further can help you gain a sale then it’s worth it don’t you think?
+However, if do that little bit more to help you gain a sale then it’s worth it don’t you think?

 Remember its all about helping the customers make their buying decision easier.